“This isn't a normal travelling theatre company, you know.”

 Engaged in social movements for almost 20 years, she has facilitated assemblies gathering several hundred people, co-organised international mobilisations and climate camps, trained thousands of people to reinvent modes of disobedience...

 Her passion is to explore collective dynamics and all the ways in which these can be made more fruitful and joyful, notably through popular education and rituals.
 She happily shares her skills to support and accompany various collectives, groups and associations in their development.
 Isa lives on the zad in Notre-Dame-des Landes, with JJ, and co-facilitates the Laboratory of Insurrectionary Imagination READ MORE

-Jay (formerly John) Jordan or JJ (he/they) is labelled a "Domestic Extremist" by the UK police, and “a magician of rebellion” by the French press.
-JJ has spent three decades applying what he learnt from theatre and performance art to direct action.
+Jay (formerly John) Jordan or JJ (they/them) is labelled a "Domestic Extremist" by the UK police, and “a magician of rebellion” by the French press.
+JJ has spent three decades applying what they learnt from theatre and performance art to direct action.

 They like spaces betwixt and between of all sorts, especially between art and activism, culture and "nature", the masculine and feminine, protest and proposition.
-He has performed in museums and International Theater Festivals, trained people in squats, co-organised climate camps, choreographed carnivalesque riots, written a BBC radio play for today, and an opera-for-one.
-Author, art activist, part-time sex worker and full time trouble maker, JJ inhabits the ZAD of Notre-dame-des-Landes, with Isa, and co facilitates the Laboratory of Insurrectionary Imagination.
+They have performed in museums and International Theater Festivals, trained people in squats, co-organised climate camps, choreographed carnivalesque riots, written a BBC radio play for today, and an opera-for-one.
+Author, art activist, part-time sex worker and full time trouble maker, JJ inhabits the ZAD of Notre-Dame-des-Landes, with Isa, and co facilitates the Laboratory of Insurrectionary Imagination.
 READ MORE

 The Vacuum Cleaner (co-founder and member between 2004 and 2009), UK based artist who makes candid, provocative and playful art about the world being messed up.